 SLC Airport Overview

-An enterprise fund of Salt Lake City Corporation, the Department of Airports is a self- liquidating organization requiring no funding from property taxes, general funds of local governments or special district taxes.
+An enterprise fund of Salt Lake City Corporation, the Department of Airports is a self sustaining organization requiring no funding from property taxes, general funds of local governments or special district taxes.
 Capital requirements are met from earned surpluses, revenue bonds, passenger facility charges and Federal Aviation Administration grants under the Airport Improvement Program.

-A short-term parking terrace sits adjacent to the terminals.
-Rental car companies are located on the lower level of the parking garage.
+A short-term parking terrace sits adjacent to the terminal.
+Rental car companies are located in the Gateway Center adjacent to the parking garage.
 Long-term parking is located south and west of the terminal buildings and is serviced by shuttle buses.
 The shuttles run every five minutes and are free.
 General aviation facilities including fixed base operators are located on the east side of the airfield.
 All cargo companies are located on the north end of the airport campus.

 Delta Air Lines operates a reservations center headquartered at the airport.
-Support facilities include two fire stations, an aircraft rescue and fire fighting (ARFF) training center, Delta and SkyWest Airlines maintenance hangars and a United States Post Office.
+Support facilities include two fire stations, Delta and SkyWest Airlines maintenance hangars and a United States Post Office.